shashivipul/CoRE-BOLD/README.md

 # CoRE-BOLD
-This repository will contain the source code of our ML4H paper.
+This repository will contain the source code of our paper "CoRE-BOLD:  \underline{C}ross-D\underline{o}main \underline{R}obust and \underline{E}quitable Ensemble for \underline{BOLD} Signal Analysis"

+#Citation
-If you find our work useful, please cite using the following bibtex.
+If you use GARNET in your research, please cite our work published at ML4H'24.